Can I change spacing within a measure?

 2. To move more than one note at a time, select them by clicking on each in turn while holding down Left CTL, then adjust the horizontal offset for Chord in the Inspector.

-In reply to by Recorder485
+In reply to Not sure without seeing this by Recorder485

 Thanks for your reply.
 I tried the note offset feature in the inspector.
 Unfortunately, that only moves the head of the note, which is not what I want to accomplish.